East China provinces accelerate crackdown on chemical factories

-Aerial view of the debris of the chemical plant of Jiangsu Tianjiayi Chemical Co in Xiangshui county, Yancheng, East China's Jiangsu Province on March 23 after an explosion.
-Photo: IC
+A chemical plant in Huai'an, East China's Jiangsu Province, in October 2018 Photo: IC

-East China's Jiangsu and Shandong provinces have recently rolled out a slew of measures to upgrade their chemical factories ahead of the upcoming National Day holiday, in a move that analysts say reflects the provinces' determination to deliver on environmental protection and production safety.
+East China's Jiangsu and Shandong provinces have recently rolled out a slew of measures to upgrade their chemical factories ahead of the upcoming National Day holiday, in a move that analysts say reflects the provinces' determination to protect local environment and production safety.

 In a notice issued earlier in September, the Jiangsu provincial government said that there is a plan for a total of 579 chemical firms and nine chemical industrial parks to be shut down in 2019.